upcmd/updocs-content/logs/c0105_vvvvv.md

     after reg the var - local:

     (*core.Cache)({
-      "hijerry": "hello, jerry",
       "tom": "this is tom",
-      "hitom": "hello, this is tom"
+      "hitom": "hello, this is tom",
+      "hijerry": "hello, jerry"
     })

     {{.hijerry}}